boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter-iterative-mode.md

 ## Limitation

 You cannot use multiple iterative parameters in a single connection.
-It will throw **Multiple dashboard parameter of list type not supported in Bold BI** error.
+It will throw a **Multiple dashboard parameter of list type not supported in Bold BI** error.